endo-do/Table-Class-Python/README.md

 With the conf_header function you can add, remove, edit or replace the headers of the table

-It takes header, action, content and index as parameters
+It takes header, action, content and index as parameters:

     - header secifies which header will be configured ('col' or 'row')